cnguyen-uk/An-Introduction-to-SQL/README.md

 ### Column References

 Instead of using explicit column names, we can instead reference selected columns by the number in which they appear in the `SELECT` statement.
 This is often used with the `ORDER BY` and `GROUP BY` (seen in more detail later) commands.
-For example, we can use the following statement to group books by the year published, ordered by price.
+For example, we can use the following statement to group books by the year published, ordered by price:

 ```SQL
 SELECT day, week, month, year, book, price, author